 - How can independent contractors, gig workers, and self-employed individuals get PPP loan forgiveness?

-The rules of the Paycheck Protection Program are a little different for self-employed individuals, and some recent updates make the loans from this program all the more appealing for these borrowers and potential borrowers.
-Independent contractors, gig workers, and other self-employed individuals have the opportunity to get even more PPP funding in spring 2021 than ever before, thanks to some recent PPP rules changes for schedule C borrowers, and they can have their loan completely forgiven, so long as they follow a few important steps along the way.
+The rules of the Paycheck Protection Program are a little different for self-employed individuals, independent contractors, sole proprietors, gig workers, etc. and some recent updates make the loans from this program all the more appealing for these borrowers and potential borrowers.
+These types of businesses (and they are businesses, per PPP rules) have the opportunity to get even more PPP funding in spring 2021 than ever before, thanks to some recent PPP rules changes for schedule C borrowers.
+Plus, as with all PPP borrowers, they can have their loan completely forgiven, so long as they follow a few important steps along the way.

-What are the PPP loan forgiveness terms (are they different for independent contractors, sole props, etc.)?
+What are the terms PPP loan forgiveness self-employed people need to know (are they different for independent contractors, sole props, etc.)?

 First, it helps to know what the forgiveness terms are for the PPP loans.
 Knowing this before spending the money will help you allocate it appropriately so that you can receive loan forgiveness.

 For self-employed individuals, the forgiveness terms are as follows:

 - At least 60% of your loan must go towards payroll costs—this is essentially your salary for the covered period, including any wages, tips, or commission.
 If you’re a sole proprietor, independent contractor, or self-employed individual (and don’t have employees) you CAN legally pay yourself 100% of your PPP money

 - You must use any of the remaining other 40% (if there is any remaining) on eligible expenses for the program